New York Fire Patrol: Operations

 The Patrol's primary purpose was to reduce fire damage.
 During a fire, the Patrol would prevent further damage to facilities and equipment, with the goal of reducing insurance claims for the damaged goods but more importantly saving business stock and often owner's livelihoods.
 Over the years, they grew adept at preventing water damage by immediately pumping out excess water from fire department hoses, preventing computer and electronics damage by covering and removing equipment as soon as possible, and preventing damage from the elements by covering broken windows and doors with tarps as soon as possible.
 The Patrol was also credited with saving hundreds of lives from burning buildings throughout the five boroughs over the course of two hundred years.
 In the late 20th century the Patrol was reduced to three Patrol Houses, one each in Midtown and Downtown Manhattan and one in Cobble Hill, Brooklyn, which was responsible for Brooklyn, Queens and Staten Island.

 Throughout their history, 32 patrolmen died in the line of duty, including Keith M. Roma, Badge 120, on September 11, 2001.

 Discontinuance

 Despite appeals to the New York Board of Fire Underwriters and the City Council, the Fire Patrol's "ratchets rang for the last time" at 0800 on October 15, 2006.
 The New York Fire Patrol became the last of all the Insurance supported salvage corps to operate in the United States.

 In 2010, it was reported that CNN anchor Anderson Cooper purchased the former house of Fire Patrol 2 in Greenwich Village for $4.3 million.
-He plans to turn it into a home, according to the New York Post.
+He planned to turn it into a home, according to the New York Post.